modeling-computation/ASF_statisticalmodel/README.md

 This is the code used in

-'Identifying the risk clusters for African Swine Fever in Korea by developing the statistical models ' on revision by Frontiers in Public Health.
+'Identifying the risk clusters for African Swine Fever in Korea by developing the statistical models ' on revision by Frontiers in Veterinary science.

 Kyeongtae Ko, Yongin Choi, Janghun Oh, and Hyojung Lee